 Bottom Line

-This index aggregates 17 breed-condition feeding guides into 9 clinical clusters anchored on peer-reviewed primary literature and AAFCO/WSAVA/AAHA/ACVIM/AVDC consensus statements.
-Start with your dog’s diagnosed condition or breed-prevalent risk, navigate to the matching cluster above, and select the breed-specific guide.
+This index aggregates 32 breed-condition feeding guides into 11 clinical clusters plus 5 senior life-stage guides plus 5 pediatric life-stage guides — 42 condition-aware guides total — anchored on peer-reviewed primary literature and AAFCO/WSAVA/AAHA/ACVIM/AVDC consensus statements.
+Start with your dog’s diagnosed condition, breed-prevalent risk, or life stage, navigate to the matching cluster above, and select the relevant guide.
 Each guide ranks 5 brand picks on KibbleIQ’s ingredient-analysis rubric (0–100, A–F) per our published methodology, with every recommended product backed by an existing brand review on KibbleIQ for ingredient-by-ingredient verification.
 For non-condition feeding decisions, our breed-only guides cover general breed-tailored feeding.
-Cat owners: see our companion Best Cat Food by Condition: 2026 Cluster Index for 5 feline breed-condition guides clustered by cardiac, renal, respiratory, and pediatric/GI.
+Cat owners: see our companion Best Cat Food by Condition: 2026 Cluster Index for the feline breed-condition + life-stage guides clustered by cardiac, renal, respiratory, gastrointestinal/pediatric, metabolic, endocrine, and dental.